mozilla/anodejsholidayseason/building_a_server_that_wont_melt.md

 **This server is not responsive**:  At 2x capacity (400 requests/second) the average request time is 3 seconds, and at 4x capacity it's 9 seconds.
 After a couple minutes of 5x maximum capacity, the server performs with *40 seconds of average request latency*.

-**These failures suck**:  With over 80% TCP failures and high latency under, users will see a confusing failure after up to a minute of waiting.
+**These failures suck**:  With over 80% TCP failures and high latency, users will see a confusing failure after *up to a minute* of waiting.

 ## Failing Gracefully

-Next, I instrumented the [same application with the five lines of code from the beginning of this post][].
+Next, I instrumented the [same application with the code from the beginning of this post][].
-This code causes the server to detect when it exceeds capacity and pre-emptively refuse requests.
+This code causes the server to detect when load exceeds capacity and pre-emptively refuse requests.
 The following graph depicts the performance of this version of the server as we increase connections attempts from 40 to 3000 per second.

-  [same application with the five lines of code from the beginning of this post]: http://goodcode.tld
+  [same application with the five lines of code from the beginning of this post]: https://gist.github.com/4532198#file-application_server_with_toobusy-js-L25-L29

 ![Your server with limits](../../raw/master/building_a_server_that_wont_melt/with.png)